rpaulos/Android-Studio/README.md

 This repository contains a collection of Android Studio projects developed for the **Application Development** course.
 Each project demonstrates key concepts, techniques, and best practices in Android app development, showcasing the skills and knowledge gained throughout the course.

+Note: The Applications from number 5 (Resource Management App) onwards are compressed into a ZIP file instead of having their own directories.

 ## 📂 Project List
 1. **Greetings App**
    - **Description:** A simple app that takes input from the user (name) and greets them.
 Allows the user to add a bio.